JvanKatwijk/qt-dab/README.md

 to switch to the channel for the service and the service.

 The presets are stored in an xml file, `.qt-dab-presets.xml`.
+Removing an entry in the presetlist is by **right-clicking with the mouse** on the entry.

 ----------------------------------------------------------------------
 Storing gain settings